 - Receive acknowledgement from the College that the Apprenticeship Agreement is approved.

 - Begin working on the Structured Practical Evaluation training manual (SPE).

 - Submit required appendices from the completed training manual* to the College.

-- Submit Evidence of Time Service*
+- Login to your online profile to submit your Evidence of Time Service form.

 - Register as a Pharmacy Technician: Registration – Pharmacy Technician* For applicants who have studied in Canada and are not licensed to practice as a pharmacy technician in any jurisdiction (e.g., new graduate)